+E-mail: econ@nd.edu

-E-mail: econphd@nd.edu Web: https://economics.nd.edu/graduate-program
+Web: https://economics.nd.edu/

+graduate-program

 Degree Requirements

 Courses 27 credits

 Total 30 credits

+Other Admission to master's can- didacy

-Other Comprehensive examinations
+Comprehensive examinations

 The economics program does not administer a stand-alone master of arts (M.A.) program, but allows students to apply for an M.A. should they choose to terminate their study in the Ph.D. program.
 The M.A. degree is awarded to those who successfully complete the core courses, pass the comprehensive exams at the M.A. level or better, and meet University requirements for the M.A.